19-1-skku-oss/2019-1-OSS-E5/README.md

 ## Our project & Activity
 Improve original project by :
-1. Make new algorithm files
+1. Make new algorithm files.
-2. Explanation for py file
+2. Explanation for py file.
-3. Organize folders
+3. Organize folders.
-4. Add function for py file
+4. Add function for py file.
-5. Comments to help undertand better
+5. Add comments in py file to help undertand code better.
+6. Korean README file in each algorithm file.

 if you have question?
 Send email: <jaewan7599@skku.edu>